 In her dharma practice she is drawn to periods of seclusion and intensive practice.
 Since 2010 Keren dedicates two months each year for intensive solitary silent retreats.

 In her practice and teaching she has a special interest in finding ways to bring depth practice into daily life and deepen our freedom as lay practitioners.
 She also explores the ways in which the study of the Suttas (the early Buddhist texts) and intensive meditation practice are complimentary aspects.

 Keren published two books: one is an annotated Hebrew translation of collection of Suttas from the original Pali into Hebrew.

 Her second book Early Buddhist Meditation: the Four Jhanas as the actualization of Insight (Routledge Critical Studies in Buddhism) explores the relation between the four jhanas and the practice of insight (March 2017).
-Read a summary of my book here.
+Read a summary of the book here.

 Read book reviews by practitioners:

 Review by Ulf Wolf: